 Say It With Statues: Reconstructing Hungary's Political History

-This two-part article explores the relationship
+This is the first of a two-part article exploring the relationship

 Hungary is reconstructing its political history, one monument at a time.

 Before dawn on Dec.
 28, 2018, authorities in Budapest removed the statue of Imre Nagy, Hungary’s prime minister during the 1956 anti-Soviet uprising, from its perch near parliament.
 Erected in 1996, with the support of current Prime Minister Viktor Orban’s political party, Fidesz, the figure on Martyr’s Square commemorated Hungary’s then-exuberant embrace of democratization after decades of Soviet rule.
 While Nagy’s role in the ill-fated uprising remains controversial, his subsequent execution at the hands of Hungary’s pro-Moscow leadership made him a bona fide martyr of Soviet oppression and, in the words of Orban’s Fidesz allies, “a symbol of democratic transformation.”

 Now, it seems, he is no longer.
 Nagy’s slight, bespectacled figure will be replaced by a “muscular man of the Hungarians” locked in combat with the dragon-like “monster of Bolshevism.”
 This memorial to those who perished during the Red Terror of 1919 is meant to honor the “true” victims of communism—those who suffered at the hands of the Bolsheviks.
 But this version of history ignores the role that Hungarian far-right ideologues played in the anti-communist purges.
 Worse yet, the “new” monument actually recreates a memorial erected in 1934, during the pro-Nazi regime of Adm.
 Miklos Horthy, which imposed stringent anti-Semitic regulations.
 But more about that later.